egomask/EgoMask-3DGS/README.md

 ## Run

-### Hardware Requirements (import from the [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting))
+### Hardware Requirements

-CUDA-ready GPU with Compute Capability 7.0+
+- CUDA-ready GPU with Compute Capability 7.0+
-24 GB VRAM (doesn't test)

 ## Software Requirements
 Conda
-C++ Compiler for PyTorch extensions, Visual Studio 2019 more stable (we used Visual Studio 2019 for Windows) CUDA SDK 11 for PyTorch extensions, install after Visual Studio (I used 11.6) C++ Compiler and CUDA SDK must be compatible
+- C++ Compiler for PyTorch extensions, Visual Studio 2019 more stable (we used Visual Studio 2019 for Windows)
+- CUDA SDK 11 for PyTorch extensions, install after Visual Studio (I used 11.6)
+- C++ Compiler and CUDA SDK must be compatible

 ### Environment